7Block Labs

 A finance‑friendly template you can adapt

-Paste the following into your sheet and link to parameter tabs by chain.
+Just copy this into your sheet and connect it to the parameter tabs by chain.

 Inputs